Job Search

 • NJOYN — screening questions, plain text, Canadian public sector specifics

 Not sure which platform you're dealing with?
-Run your resume through RigTheResume and select the ATS from the dropdown.
+Run your resume through RigTheResume — pick your best guess from the ATS dropdown, or leave it as unknown.
 The analysis adjusts for each platform's specific mechanics — structured fields and skills gaps for Workday, scorecard evidence for Greenhouse, prescreening tier placement for Taleo.
 Analyze your resume free →

 Analyze Your Resume for the Right Platform